qawolf/qawolf/docs/docs/use_the_repl.md

 You will now be able to run [Node.js](https://nodejs.org/en) in the command line, as well as access the [QA Wolf API](api/table_of_contents).

-As a simple test, type `1 + 1` in the REPL and hit `Enter`.
+As a simple test, type `1 + 1` in the REPL and press `Enter`.
 The result `2` will print below the command.
 In short, any code you could run in the [Node.js](https://nodejs.org/en) REPL can also be run here.

 You can also use the [QA Wolf API](api/table_of_contents) in the REPL.
 For example, let's say we have just started to create a test on [TodoMVC](http://todomvc.com/examples/react).
 We can create a todo item through the REPL.

-First, let's type in the `input` with the class `"new-todo"` and then hit `Enter` to save our todo.
+First, let's type in the `input` with the class `"new-todo"` and then press `Enter` to save our todo.
 To do this, we will call the [`browser.type` method](api/browser/type).
 In the REPL, type:

 ```js
 await browser.type({ css: "input.new-todo" }, "Hello from the REPL!");